 7 Best Surfaces for Hand Building

-The best surface for Hand Building clay needs to have some grip to prevent the clay from sliding off or from the clay sticking to the surface.
+The best surface for hand-building clay needs to have some grip to prevent the clay from sliding off or from sticking to the surface.
 The surface also needs to be somewhat absorbent but not too much; otherwise, it will dry out the clay too fast.

-Follow along as I show you the 7 most common types of surfaces for your hand-building clay.
+Follow along as I show you the 7 most common surface types for your hand-building clay.
 I have tried them myself and have firsthand knowledge as to which surfaces are the best.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.